Isaac Morales (American football)

-Isaac Morales (born December 29, 1983) is a former American football offensive lineman who is currently a varsity offensive line football coach at Allen D. Nease High School.
+Isaac Morales (born December 29, 1983) is an American former football offensive lineman who is currently a varsity offensive line football coach at Allen D. Nease High School.
 He played guard for the University of Wyoming.

 Professional career

 Jacksonville Sharks

 He was signed as an undrafted free agent by the Jacksonville Sharks in 2010.
 On May 10, 2012, Morales returned to the Sharks.

 Portland Thunder

 On December 20, 2013, Morales was selected by the Portland Thunder during the 2014 AFL Expansion Draft.

 Return to Jacksonville

 On May 15, 2014, Morales was assigned to the Sharks.